wp-plugins/share-this/trunk/README.txt

 Tested up to: 3.0.x
 Stable tag: 3.0.1

-ShareThis plugin is a sharing widget that allows users to share your content through email, 50+ social networks including Facebook, Twitter, Google Buzz, and through text message and AIM.
+Used by 850,000 sites, the ShareThis plugin allows users to share your content through email and 50+ social networks including Facebook and Twitter.

 == Description ==

-ShareThis plugin is a sharing widget that allows users to share your content through email, 50+ social networks including Facebook, Twitter, Google Buzz, and through text message and AIM.
-ShareThis now provides several layout and styling options to make is simple and easy for your users to share your site content to popular social networks.
+Used by 850,000 sites, the ShareThis plugin allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, Stumbleupon and Google Buzz.

+-     	New!
+New Twitter buttons, counters, and large icon styles.
+- 	New!
+Registration with ShareThis is now optional for Wordpress users.
+- 	New!
+Improved analytics include Social Reach, social engagement and more.
+-	Widget is now 80% lighter.
+ -	Users can login with Facebook, Twitter, Google or Yahoo! accounts.
+-	Users can now search for their favorite services.
+-	ShareThis recommends other hot content on your site, after the share.

 To check out the ShareThis plugin for WordPress, visit: http://sharethis.com/wordpress